Mixed sub-fractional Brownian motion and drift estimation of related Ornstein-Uhlenbeck process: Preliminaries

-\begin{remark} For the deterministic function $\psi(t)\in \mathcal{H}$, it is not hard to check that $\psi(t)\in \emph{Dom}(\delta_{\xi})$, with the same proof as the stochastic calculus with respect to the standard Brownian motion in \cite{FHBZ}, since $\delta_{\xi}(\psi)$ is the Riemmann-Stieltjes intergral. \end{remark}

-Let $B=(B_t,\, 0\leq t\leq T)$ be the standard Brownian motion with the same filtration of the process $\xi$.
-We are interested in the following three question: \begin{enumerate} \item What is the relationship of the malliavin derivative $D_{\xi}$ and $D_{B}$ \item What is the relationship of the adjoint operator $\delta_{\xi}$ and $\delta_{B}$? \item What is the operator of $\mathcal{G}^*$ such as the $K_H^*$ presented in Chapter 5 of \cite{Nualart}?\end{enumerate}
+\end{defn} \begin{remark} For the deterministic function $\psi(t)\in \mathcal{H}$, it is not hard to check that $\psi(t)\in \emph{Dom}(\delta_{\xi})$, with the same proof as the stochastic calculus with respect to the standard Brownian motion in \cite{FHBZ}, since $\delta_{\xi}(\psi)$ is the Riemmann-Stieltjes intergral. \end{remark} If we introduce the process $B=(B_t,\, 0\leq t\leq T)$ be the standard Brownian motion with the same filtration of the process $\xi$, one may ask the following three questions: \begin{enumerate} \item What is the relationship between the Malliavin derivative $D_{\xi}$ and $D_{B}$ \item What is the relationship between the adjoint operator $\delta_{\xi}$ and $\delta_{B}$? \item What is the operator of $\mathcal{G}^*$ such as the $K_H^*$ presented in Chapter 5 of \cite{Nualart}? \end{enumerate} To answer these questions, we first introduce the fundamental martingale of the msfBm which is also defined in \cite{CCK}.
+In fact, the fundamental martingale $M=(M_t,\, 0\leq t\leq T)$ and its quadratic variance $\langle M\rangle_t$ are